Skip to content

 So, to summarize, all bugs are insects, not all insects are bugs, and arachnids are in their own category!

-Stay Safe from All Bugs, Insects, and Arachnids Year-Round
+Stay Safe From Bugs, Insects, and Arachnids

 Regardless of a pest’s order or class, dealing with them in your Long Island home can be nerve-wracking.
 Stay safe from pests year-round with an annual pest protection plan from Suburban Exterminating.
-With several different plans to choose from, a team of highly trained technicians and certified entomologists on staff, you can rest assured you’ll find the right option to protect your home, family, and budget.
+With several different plans to choose from, and a team of highly trained technicians and certified entomologists on staff, you can rest assured you’ll find the right option to protect your home, family, and budget.

 Richmond | Kings County | Nassau County | Suffolk County